pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Let them hate us as long as they fear us."
 --Caligula

+"Right now you may not want to feel anything.
+Maybe you never wanted to feel anything.
+And maybe it's not to me you'd want to speak about these things, but feel something you obviously did.
+Look, you had a beautiful friendship, maybe more than a friendship, and I envy you.
+In my place most parents would hope the whole thing goes away, pray their sons land on their feet.
+But I am not such a parent.
+We rip out so much of ourselves to be cured of things faster that we go bankrupt by the age of 30 and have less to offer each time we start with someone new.
+But to make yourself feel nothing so as not to feel anything, what a waste....How you live your life is your business.
+Just remember, our hearts and our bodies are given to us only once, and before you know it your heart's worn out, and as for your body, there comes a point when no one looks at it, much less wants to come near it.
+Right now there's sorrow, pain.
+Don't kill it, and with it the joy you felt."
+--Call Me By Your Name

 "There is perhaps nothing worse than reaching the top of the ladder and discovering that you’re on the wrong wall."
 --Joseph Campbell